How do I apply?

 It's an incredibly competitive market, and casting directors often find the talent they need exclusively on Spotlight and don't need to look any further.

 We recommend that all our clients pay for a listing in The Spotlight.
 This currently costs £103 per year for children and £154 for adults.
-(Adults can pay this monthly by Direct Debit)
+(Adults can pay this monthly by Direct Debit) and young performers can also after being a member for one year.

 Clients also require professional head shots which we are able to arrange with our photographers Mark Willshire or Nancy Collins for around £65 per year.
 (These prices are for young performers only).